iExecBlockchainComputing/documentation-tools/tools/dataProtector/dataProtectorSharing/subscription/setProtectedDataToSubscription.md

 ---
 description:
   Add your protected data to a subscription on the iExec platform.
-Allow active subscribers to access your data easily by linking it to your subscription bundle using the Data Sharing smart contract.
+Allow active subscribers to access your data easily by linking it to your subscribers to access your data easily.
 ---

 # setProtectedDataToSubscription